The 6 Best Neck Stretchers for Pain Relief and Posture Fix

 The neck puller device requires you to place straps around the back of your head and your chin (see the picture above), which then attach to a counterweight.

-The Best Over the Door Traction Device
+The Best Over-the-Door Traction Device

 The adjustable head fits most people.